loopsocial/firework-purchase-tracking/README.md

   In your Workspace, click <img height="20" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/076fc37e-537c-4e46-9854-804c23612921"> Tags.

   - Go to tags and create a new tag from our template (Firework Purchase Tracking).
 To add a tag, click **New**.
+  - This new tag requires some data points (GTM variables) in order to send purchase data: order_value, currency, country are mandatory fields.
   - **Name** your tag
     Optional: Add a note to your configuration for later reference. ...
   - Add the **triggering**, in our example we have selected to show the new tag on every page which is a default existing trigger in Google Tag Manager.
 You can also choose to create your own trigger that can be based on many different rules.
 For example, you could trigger the tag on only certain pages, or after a certain time the user have spent on the page.